 Sonia writes to Cong CMs, asks them to ensure easy disbursal of Rs 6,000 maternity benefit

-Gandhi has written to Punjab CM Amarinder Singh, Rajasthan CM Ashok Gehlot, Madhya Pradesh CM Kamal Nath, Chhattisgarh CM Bhupesh Baghel and Puducherry CM V Narayanasamy.

-"I would like to urge you to critically review the cumbersome requirements which significantly reduce the coverage of the pregnant women and lactating mothers under the scheme," she said in her letter dated November 26.
+"I would like to urge you to critically review the cumbersome requirements, which significantly reduce the coverage of pregnant women and lactating mothers under the scheme," she wrote in her letter dated November 26.
+Gandhi asked the chief ministers to take steps to ensure that the scheme reached every eligible woman and that they received at least Rs 6,000, as envisioned under the NFSA.

+"Once we are able to improve the performance of this scheme in the Congress-run states, we can take up the issue with greater strength at the national level," she wrote in the letter.
+It was reported that barely 22 per cent women received this benefit, even a single installment, in 2017-18, the Congress chief pointed out.

+"This is largely due to the implementation architecture prescribed for the Pradhan Mantri Matru Vandana Yojana (PMMVY).
+The online payment scheme, which is linked to the Aadhaar card, has proven somewhat unreliable.
+Misallocation of the amounts, wrong Aadhaar linkage etc. have been reported repeatedly," she said.
+"As you are aware, the National Food Security Act (NFSA), 2013 promises a cash transfer of Rs 6,000 to all pregnant women and lactating mothers, excluding those who are already receiving similar benefits from elsewhere," Gandhi said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)